semrush/intergalactic/website/docs/style/color/color.md

 @## Colors for charts

-> Palettes for charts can be viewed in [Figma](https://www.figma.com/file/g2aAIv3jlvrgp26ZRGljkxpP/02-CHARTS?node-id=0%3A1).
+> Palettes for charts can be viewed in Figma library (soon there will be a link).

 Colors of the main palette are recommended to be taken in their due order, skipping one shade.